whyolet/ttt/README.md

   * a newline,
   * N spaces,
   * `)` character.
-* Indented text is returned as a literal string value after deletion of:
+* Indented text is parsed as a literal text string value after deletion of:
   * 2 opening and 2 closing lines,
-  * exactly N+2 first spaces from each non-empty line, even if some lines start with more than N+2 spaces.
+  * the first N+2 spaces from each non-empty line, even if some lines start with more than N+2 spaces.

 ```
 (